Hijacked satellites and orbiting space weapons: In the 21st century, space is the new battlefield

 The U.S. Space Force was created in 2019 to protect American interests in space and to defend U.S. satellites from attacks from adversaries.

-The space service is far smaller than the more well-established services like the Army, Navy or Air Force, but it's growing, and the White House is expected to announce a location for its headquarters soon.
-Colorado and Alabama are both candidates.
+The space service is far smaller than the more well-established services like the Army, Navy or Air Force, but it's growing.

 The U.S. military operates an unmanned space shuttle used to conduct classified military missions and research.
 The craft, known as the X-37B, recently returned to Earth after more than a year in orbit.